 NuGet Configuration Settings

 There are a bunch of NuGet configuration values which can be set via the nuget.config file.
-Below is the summary of the NuGet config keys and their usage.
+Below is the summary of the NuGet config keys and their usage, note the keys are case sensitive.

 This key can be added to the NuGet.config file manually or using the NuGet.exe Config -Set command.